Aam-Digital/ndb-setup/README.md

 1. User `docker ps` to get the ID of the Keycloak container
 2. Run the script `create_realm.sh` with the container ID, the keycloak admin password and the name of the application
 3. Go the admin UI of your keycloak
-4. Navigate to the realm with the name of the application
+4. Navigate to the realm with the name of the application (`/admin`)
 5. Click on _Clients_
 6. Select _app_
 7. Select _Export_ from _Action_ in the right top corner
-8. Place this file in the assets folder of the application with the name `keycloak.json`
+8. Place this file in the assets folder of the application with the name `keycloak.json`.
+It might be necessary to mount the file as a volume into the docker container.
+9. (optional) Checkout the latest `couchdb.ini`: `git checkout origin/master -- couchdb.ini`
-9. Go to _Realm Settings_
+10. Go to _Realm Settings_
-10. Click on _Keys_
+11. Click on _Keys_
-11. From the `RSA256` entry use `Kid` as `<KID>` in the `couchdb.ini` file, place the public key where it says `<PUBLIC_KEY>` and uncomment this line
+12. From the `RSA256` entry use `Kid` as `<KID>` in the `couchdb.ini` file, place the public key where it says `<PUBLIC_KEY>` and uncomment this line
-12. Run `docker-compose stop && docker-compose up -d`
+13. Run `docker-compose stop && docker-compose up -d`
-13. The application is now connected with Keycloak
+14. The application is now connected with Keycloak
-14. (optional) Migrate existing users from CouchDB to keycloak by running
+15. (optional) Migrate existing users from CouchDB to keycloak by running
    > node migrate-users.js <APPLICATION_URL> <COUCHDB_PASSWORD> <KEYCLOAK_URL> <KEYCLOAK_ADMIN_PASSWORD> <APPLICATION_NAME>

 # Building the Docker Image